ITenthusiasm/custom-elements/src/Combobox/docs/combobox-option.md

 ## Properties

 As a Custom Element, the `ComboboxOption` inherits all of the methods and properties of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
 The properties which are _specific_ to the `ComboboxOption` are analogous to the unique properties belonging to an [`HTMLOptionElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOptionElement).
 However, the superfluous `text` property has been omitted, and the `label` property is readonly.
-The properties are as follows:
+The properties are listed below.

+> Note: Any items labeled `advanced` are only intended for handling special, **_uncommon_** use cases; you **_don't_** need to learn about them.
+However, you might find them useful for edge cases, like enhancing performance when you have an extremely large list of options.

 <dl>
   <dt id="properties-label">